 Given that you’re reading this, you’re likely struggling in some way.
 Perhaps a loved one has expressed concern or your work or family life has been impacted by your use.
 That said, maybe you don’t have a problem.
 But, if you’ve been experiencing monetary, relationship, professional or legal problems due to drug use, it’s worth having an objective conversation with a drug and alcohol counselor and/or taking a substance abuse assessment to determine whether or not a problem exists.

 I’ve tried drug counseling in the past and it didn’t work.
 Why should it be different this time?

 There are a lot of reasons that addiction counseling may not have worked in the past.
 There are just as many reasons why and how it could work now.
 Your current place in your life, new perspective and the right substance abuse counselor can make a big difference in recovery.
 Sometimes just taking a fresh look at potential thought and behavioral patterns can be extremely helpful in uncovering specific issues or triggers that may have been overlooked in past drug addiction treatment.
 The important part is that you don’t give up.
 There is always the possibility for healing and recovery if you want it.

 There Is Hope And Help

 You don’t have to continue to live in shame or try to beat an addiction on your own.
 Start with one powerful act —ask for help.
 It is up to you to make a decision and reach out.
 If others could do it for you, they would have.
 I urge you to search your heart and soul and decide if you’ve has enough.
 If the answer is yes, the next step is yours to take.

-I have offices in Houston, TX and Dripping Springs, TX and provide online therapy to anyone living in the state of Texas.
-I invite you to call me at 832-928-0211 for a free 15-minute phone consultation.
-I’m happy to discuss your specific situation and answer any questions you have about working with an addiction counselor, drug counseling and my practice.
+We have offices in Houston, TX and Dripping Springs, TX and provide online therapy and recovery coaching to anyone living in the state of Texas.
+I invite you to call our office at 832-928-0211 for a free 15-minute phone consultation.
+I’m happy to discuss your specific situation and answer any questions you have about working with an addiction counselor, drug counseling and our practice.